-Cognitive Behavioural Therapy; Integrative Therapy; Counselling Psychology; Coaching Psychology; adult mental health (including anxiety and panic, depression and unhappiness, eating disorders and body dissatisfaction, sexual issues, anger problems, PTSD, trauma and abuse, stress and burnout, insomnia and sleep problems); life events (including loss, bereavement, family and relationships, work, redundancy, retirement), unfulfilled potential, personal development; clinical supervision; research.
+Cognitive Behavioural Therapy; Integrative Therapy; Counselling Psychology; Coaching Psychology; adult mental health (including anxiety and panic, depression and unhappiness, eating disorders and body dissatisfaction, sexual issues, anger problems, PTSD, trauma and abuse, stress and burnout, insomnia and sleep problems); life events (including loss, bereavement, family and relationships, work, redundancy, retirement), low self-esteem, unfulfilled potential, personal development; clinical supervision; research.

 Adult mental health, counselling psychology, coaching, trauma, abuse, self-harm, death, bereavement and mortality, the role of comedy in health and wellbeing.

 Publications and presentations

 Most recent publications: